yast/yast-installation/doc/control-file.md

 control file evaluates to a list of workflows.

-Beside defining what YaST clients should be executed during installation, the workflow configuration also let you specify the wizard steps and how they should appear during graphical installation.
+Beside defining what YaST clients should be executed during installation, the workflow configuration also lets you specify the wizard steps and how they should appear during graphical installation.

 A workflow list element is a map with the following elements: